©

 🕙 3h walk

-Exit the lighthouse enclosure and turn left towards Tizzano.
+Leave the lighthouse enclosure and turn left towards Tizzano.
 At the crow’s-foot turn left again towards the Senetosa Tower and follow the path upwards to reach the foot of the tower in 20 minutes.
 Cross the small ruined sheepfolds and follow the path to a depression (often flooded in winter and spring).

 Find all the information on the Elisa syndicate website